 !!!UNFAIR RACIAL CLICHE ALERT!!!:

 The biggest problem for me in this film is length.
 3 plus hours is one hell of a long time to sit in your chair and watch anything non-stop.
 What's more, Jackson pushes everything to its limit.
 The ship's voyage takes nearly too long.
-The introduction and lives of so many ancillary characters who don't contribute to the story is stretched to the limit.
-By the time we reach the other side of the wall on Skull Island, we have already been exhausted by it all.
+The introduction and backstory of so many ancillary characters who don't contribute to the tale is stretched to the limit.
+By the time we reach the other side of the wall on Skull Island, we're exhausted by it all.
 The fight scenes re-energize us somewhat, but even these are pushed to the max as the initial fear and fright of the island devolves into simply watching one damned thing after another.

-I'm glad I watched KING KONG.
+I'm glad I saw KING KONG.
 There is so much cool stuff about the movie.
 But despite all of the eye candy, it remains an ape meets girl, ape loses girl, ape dies movie.
 No matter how great the effects you add to that, an extra hour and a half of story is just froth on the coffee.
-In fact, there are a number of side stories that I haven't even mentioned in this review just because they were totally unnecessary and would make the review too long.
+In fact, there are a number of side stories that I haven't even mentioned in this review just because they were entirely unnecessary, contributed nothing, and would make the review too long.

 Three Shriek Girls.